 After a tough year filled with uncertainty and anxiety, you need a place to let yourself loose in a tranquil atmosphere, marvel at the remains of ancient monuments, discover historical wonders, or just book a suite at a luxury resort.
 At the moment, it seems that while not all roads go to Roma, they all lead to Costa Rica.

-Moreover, Costa Rica provides its visitors with a great jungle adventure among its rich woods and lovely waterfalls cascade down the high cliffs, creating a decent river valley.
+Moreover, Costa Rica provides its visitors with a great jungle adventure among its rich woods and lovely waterfalls cascading down the high cliffs, creating a decent river valley.

 And if you are wondering about how the safety of Costa Rica, there is nothing to worry about it.
-It’s a totally safe destination either you come here as a solo traveler with a companion.
+It’s a totally safe destination whether you come here as a solo traveller with a companion.
 It’s said that Costa Rica is one of the safest countries in Central America, thanks to its political stability and its welcoming and peaceful community.

 But remember, it’s always a good idea to be cautious when moving through the country by not showing your valuable things.